dwkim78/upsilon/README.md

 ## Minimum Requirements

-Although UPSILoN could be run at any machines, we recommend to run it at machines equipped with at least ~2 GB memory because the uncompressed random forests model file could consume a large amount of memory.
+Although UPSILoN could be run at any decent machines, we recommend to run it at machines equipped with at least ~2 GB memory because the uncompressed random forests model file could consume a large amount of memory.